 "Working with my private clients continually teaches me so much about how and what I want to teach here in this course.
 I welcome students to tell me about their health issues, so I can do new lessons and classes based on what my students want and need."

 I work with a number of private yoga clients—most are older than 50.
 With some I do straightforward yoga sessions and with others I work with more specific issues.
 With my current yoga clients, I work with issues including; arthritis, lower back pain, chronic neck pain, Parkinson's, Post-COVID Syndrome, and chronic anxiety and/or depression.
 Some of my private clients are older but have few physical limitations and are able to do some more rigorous sessions, while others have issues with mobility or being on their feet and are doing more accessible sessions.

 I first started practicing at the Sivananda Yoga Center in San Francisco back in 1995.
 It was a great introduction for me because they had two six-week beginner courses to carefully go over things in detail.
 Since then, I have studied various forms of hatha yoga.
 I practiced the primary series of Ashtanga Yoga for a few years starting around 1998--Ashtanga is quite rigorous.
 Over the years I've started doing more of a gentle practice that includes some Vinyasa Flow practice and slower hatha practices as well as some Kundalini Yoga (breath with gentle movement) and Iyengar Yoga (more alignment focused).
 My teaching is mostly informed by Hatha yoga, but it has a lot of elements of Iyengar and Kundalini.
 Some of the more advanced classes I'm teaching integrate some Vinyasa Flow.
-My advanced teacher training studies with Rod Stryker involve developing yoga practices to create a particular mood, and tailoring practices to be more therapeutic for particular types of students instead of assuming every student needs the same thing.
+Not every student is the same, and yoga practices shouldn't be a cookie cutter approach.
+I try to offer different levels and styles of classes for various types of students with a variety of goals and issues.